dalibo/temboard/doc/temboard-howto-alerting.md

 First of all, the current status for the different probes are displayed.

 Also users will find the last 20 alerts.
-In this case, an "alert" means that a change from a status level to an higher one has been detected.
+In this case, an "alert" means that a change from a status level to a higher one has been detected.

 ![Alerting in dashboard](sc/alerting_dashboard.png)